 Earthjustice has established a retirement annuity plan and a tax-deferred annuity plan for its employees under Section 403 (b) of the Internal Revenue Code.
 The retirement annuity plan provides for an employer contribution to a defined contribution retirement plan of 9% of an employee's gross earnings, with an increase to 10% of gross earnings provided the employee contributes at least 3% to the tax deferred annuity plan.
-In addition, through calendar year 2014, the Board of Trustees had elected to contribute an additional 6.2% of an employee's compensation above the social security wage base to the retirement annuity plan subject to regulatory limits.
-This additional benefit was rescinded in 2015.
-Contributions to the retirement annuity plan of \$1,526,147 have been expensed for the year ended June 30, 2015.
+In addition, the Board of Trustees has elected to contribute an additional 6.2% of an employee's compensation above the social security wage base to the retirement annuity plan subject to regulatory limits.
+Contributions to the retirement annuity plan of \$1,588,332 and \$1,526,147 have been expensed for the years ended June 30, 2016 and 2015, respectively.